 Specifically, to get an uncontested divorce in Kansas, spouses must resolve all of the issues in a divorce, including:

 Couples who can't agree on any issue in their divorce will end up in court, asking a judge to decide the contested issues at a divorce trial.
-This will involve presenting evidence, witnesses, and legal arguments.
-Because of the complexity of litigation, many people hire attorneys to handle their divorce trials.
+This will involve presenting evidence, witnesses, and legal arguments—contested divorces usually aren't something you want to DIY.

 Before you can file for divorce in Kansas, you or your spouse must have lived in Kansas for at least 60 days.
 Spouses who seek an uncontested divorce must also agree on the divorce "grounds" or legal reason for divorce.
 Kansas recognizes both fault and no-fault grounds.

-If you’re handling a divorce without an attorney, it's up to you to know where and what to file.
-Couples should file for divorce in the county where either spouse lives – also called “venue”.
-A judge may throw out your case if you file your case in the wrong county or venue.
+When you do a DIY divorce, it's up to you to know where and what to file.
+The correct venue (court to file in) is the court of the county where either spouse lives.
+If you file in the wrong court, a judge might throw out your case or require you to refile in the correct one.
 The Kansas Judicial Branch website has a court locator page to help you find the correct court for filing.

 The entry-level trial courts in Kansas are the district courts.
 District courts have jurisdiction over divorce cases and you'll need to begin your divorce in the district court.
 Later on, if you think the judge's final divorce order is wrong, you can appeal to the Kansas Court of Appeals or even the Kansas Supreme Court.
 But remember that when you're starting your case, it's crucial to file your papers in your local district court.

 The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct Kansas divorce forms and complete them.
 Kansas has one set of official forms for petitioners with children and another set for petitioners without children.